TanviS3000/SocialMediaAnalysis/README.md

-# Social Media Analysis - ReadMe
+# Social Media Analysis

 ## Introduction:
-The provided script is a basic R code for conducting a social media analysis.
+The script is a basic R code for conducting a social media analysis.
 The script loads a dataset from a CSV file, performs some exploratory data analysis (EDA), and visualizes various aspects of the data using histograms, boxplots, scatter plots, and more.
 The analysis mainly focuses on variables like age, followers, and posts, among others.

 ## Features:
 1. **Data Import**: Using R's `read.csv` function to import data.